todmount/todmount/README.md

 👋 Hi, I'm @Todmount, an enthusiastic learner.

-💡 Exploring the world of embedded systems and diving into machine learning.
+💡 Exploring the world of math and diving into machine learning.

 🌱 Currently on a journey to understand the possibilities in technology.